Megan Gilmore, M.D.

-In the U.S., 69 percent of adults are overweight and 35.1 percent suffer from obesity.
-In adolescents, 8.4 to 20.5 percent of children under the age of 20 suffer from obesity.
+In the U.S., 69% of adults are overweight and 35.1% are obese.
+In adolescents, 8.4–20.5% of children under 20 suffer from obesity.
 Obesity is defined by using a complicated formula that takes into account your height and weight.
-The result of this formula is a two-digit number called a BMI, which stands for body mass index.
+The result of this formula is a two-digit number called a BMI, or body mass index.

 Obesity is defined as having a BMI greater than 30.
-The most important thing for people considering weight loss (bariatric) surgery is to let go of the guilt and shame associated with their weight and choose to take control of their life and health.
+The most important thing for people considering weight-loss, or bariatric, surgery is to let go of the guilt and shame associated with their weight, and choose to take control of their life and health.

 The process of getting ready for surgery takes about six months and involves working with a team to make sustained changes.
-People start their journey by attending a free information session at one of our locations in Mankato, Minnesota, Fairmont, Minnesota or Eau Claire, Wisconsin.
+People start their journey at Mayo Clinic Health System by attending a free bariatric surgery information session at a location near them.

-With weight loss and bariatric surgery, how does a team approach benefit patients?
+With weight-loss or bariatric surgery, how does a team approach benefit patients?

 Certain misconceptions about bariatric surgery exist.
 What are some common examples?

 Prepping for bariatric surgery is time consuming and involves intense lifestyle modification.
 Patients often have a lifetime of habits and ideas about weight and weight loss that have to change.
 For example, most of these patients have the majority of their adult lives — and for some, their entire lives — thinking about how to lose weight.
 Unfortunately, many of these thoughts and habits we develop aren’t healthy.
 As medical specialists, we teach patients how to maintain their weight.
 The surgery will get the weight off; the patients need to learn how to maintain that new weight.
 Thought patterns change entirely.